twiddlingbits/twr-wasm/docs/gettingstarted/firstwasm.md

 [Here is a link](/examples/helloworld/index.html) to the helloworld function running.

 ## Next steps after hello world
-A good way to get your own code up and running is to copy one of the `tiny-wasm-runtime/examples`, get it to build and run, then start modifying it.
+A good way to get your own code up and running is to copy one of the [tiny-wasm-runtime/examples](../examples/examples-overview.md), get it to build and run, then start modifying it.

-The example makefiles prove a more practical way to configure clang and wasm-ld (the linker).
+The example makefiles prove a more practical way to configure clang and wasm-ld.

 Hello World uses the tiny-wasm-runtime class `twrWasmModule`.
 If you wish to use C blocking functions, such as `twr_getchar` or `twr_wasm_sleep`, you can use `twrWasmModuleAsync`.
 This [square calculator example](../examples/examples-stdio-div.md) shows how to do this.